carriercomm/go-to/ProjectReport.md

 #Appendix A: Setting up a local environmenrt

+*The following guide is for Unix-like OS types.*

 VirtualBox used as a local virtual development environment.
 Vagrant used to orchestrate configuration of VMs.

 Follow these steps to complete the setup.
-This guide only for Unix-like OS types.

 __Install VirtualBox-4.3.4__